 CIDER Staff: Perfect, thank you.

 Dr. Paul Heidenreich: All right, thank you everyone.
-Before we get started I’ll just mention that I have no relevant financial relationships related to this talk. and that we do partner with Pharmacy Benefits Management in our Quality Enhancement Research Initiative on medication safety.
+Before we get started, I’ll just mention that I have no relevant financial relationships related to this talk and that we do partner with Pharmacy Benefits Management in our Quality Enhancement Research Initiative on medication safety.

-So we’ll start with an overview of the Pharmacy Dashboard for VISN 21.
-It focuses on medication safety.
+So we’ll start with an overview of the Pharmacy Dashboard for VISN 21 that focuses on medication safety.
 And we’ll talk about the different interventions that are being used to improve medication safety and how we would then go about eventually looking to see which of those are better than others in improving safety.
-And as an example we’ll also use the medication use evaluation tracker data was have from national pharmacy benefits management.
-And then towards the end we’ll talk about plans for decision support added to the VISN 21 Dashboard.
-I think, very exciting thing we’re doing that’s being led by Mary Goldstein.
-Unfortunately, she won’t be able to join the call so we’ll be presenting on her behalf.
+And as an example we’ll also use the medication use evaluation tracker data we have from national pharmacy benefits management.
+And then toward the end we’ll talk about plans for decision support added to the VISN 21 Dashboard.
+I think very exciting thing we’re doing that’s being led by Mary Goldstein.
+Unfortunately, she won’t be able to join the call, so we’ll be presenting on her behalf.
 And then we’ll plan to have about 15 minutes or so at the end for discussion.

-So I want to start with a few questions.
-And just so we can see who’s on the call. what is your current primary role at the VA?
-VACO? whether your part of facility leadership or national leadership.
-Or whether you’re a pharmacist provider. or whether your an other provider. a researcher or something not listed.
+So I want to start with a few questions just so we can see who’s on the call.
+One is what is your current primary role at the VA?
+VACO, whether you're part of facility leadership or national leadership, whether you’re a pharmacist provider, or whether you're an other provider, a researcher, or something not listed.

 CIDER Staff: And we’ll give everyone a few more moments to respond.
-Responses are coming in nicely, I’m just waiting for things to slow down.
+Responses are coming in nicely.
+I’m just waiting for things to slow down.
 And we’ll close the poll and go through the results.

 Dr. Paul Heidenreich: Okay.

-CIDER Staff: Looks like we’ve slowed down so I’m going to close this.
+CIDER Staff: Looks like we’ve slowed down, so I’m going to close this.
 And what we’re seeing is 3% of the audience saying VACO or facility leadership, 38% pharmacist, 17% other provider, 24% researcher, and 17% other.
 Thank you everyone.

 Dr. Paul Heidenreich: Thank you.
-The second question is, at what level do you primarily work, And this says in the Pharmacy Service if you’re a pharmacist. but if you have another role just say at what level that is.
+The second question is: at what level do you primarily work?
+And this says in the Pharmacy Service if you’re a pharmacist, but if you have another role just say at what level that is.
 So that would be either at the facility, the VISN, the national, and of course you can say do not work in the Pharmacy Service.

 CIDER Staff: And again we’ll give everyone a few more moments to respond before we close this out and go through the results.
-It looks like we’re slowing down so I’m going to close this and What we’re seeing is 41% of the audience saying facility level, 12% VISN level, 0% at national level and 47% do not work in the Pharmacy Service.
+It looks like we’re slowing down, so I’m going to close this.
+What we’re seeing is 41% of the audience saying facility level, 12% VISN level, 0% at national level, and 47% do not work in the Pharmacy Service.
 Thank you everyone.

 Dr. Paul Heidenreich: Okay and I think we have two last questions.
-Their pretty brief.
-One is, does your VISN have a medication-related dashboard?
-Yes or no, or not sure.
+They're pretty brief.
+One is does your VISN have a medication-related dashboard?
+Yes or no or not sure.

-CIDER Staff: Again we’ll give everyone just a quick moment. and we will close it out.
-Okay looks like we’ve slowed down so I’m going to close this.
-And what we’re seeing is 45% of the audience is saying yes, their VISN does have a medication related dashboard.
-10% says no and 45% don’t know or are not sure.
+CIDER Staff: Again, we’ll give everyone just a quick moment and we will close it out.
+Okay, looks like we’ve slowed down so I’m going to close this.
+And what we’re seeing is 45% of the audience saying yes, their VISN does have a medication-related dashboard, 10% says no, and 45% don’t know or are not sure.
 Thank you everyone.